Scientific Name

 Description

 Crassula dependens is a succulent plant with decumbent to prostrate, moderately branched stems that bear fleshy, green, lance-shaped leaves.
-It grows up to 2 inches (5 cm) tall.
-The young branches are covered with hair-like papillae, while the old ones are covered with brown bark.
+It can grow up to 2 inches (5 cm) tall.
+The young branches are covered with hair-like papillae, while the old ones have brown bark.

-The flowers are small, white or cream-colored, tubular, and appear on short stalks.
-Petal lobes have triangular, recurving tips and tiny ridges on their outside surfaces.
-Dark anthers can be seen in the flower mouth.
-Green sepals with acute tips envelop the corolla in the picture.
-The flowers appear from mid-summer to early fall.
+The flowers are small, white or cream-colored, tubular, and appear on short stalks from mid-summer to early fall.
+The petal lobes have triangular, recurving tips and tiny ridges on their outside surfaces.
+The dark anthers can be seen in the flower mouth.
+Green sepals with acute tips envelop the corolla.

 Hardiness